Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

-One of the most prominent examples of the Schur--positive symmetric functions is the Macdonald symmetric function $\tilde{H}_\mu(\xx;q,t)$, introduced by Macdonald in 1988 \cite{Macdonald1988, Macdonald1995} (here, we use ``transformed form'' of Macdonald polynomials sometimes called ``modified form''; see \cite{Haiman2001} for its initial definition and a relation with other forms of Macdonald polynomials).
-Strictly from the definition, it is a symmetric function in variables $\xx := x_1,x_2,\dots$ with the coefficients being rational functions in $q,t$.
+One of the most prominent examples of Schur--positive symmetric functions which contain the aforementioned modified Hall--Littlewood symmetric functions as a special case is the Macdonald symmetric function $\tilde{H}_\mu(\xx;q,t)$, introduced by Macdonald in 1988 \cite{Macdonald1988, Macdonald1995} (here, we use ``the transformed form'' of Macdonald polynomials sometimes called ``the modified form'' introduced by Garsia and Haiman - see \cite{GarsiaHaiman1993} for its initial definition and a relation with other forms of Macdonald polynomials).
+Strictly from the definition, this is a symmetric function in variables $\xx := x_1,x_2,\dots$ with the coefficients being rational functions in $q,t$.
 However, Macdonald conjectured \cite{Macdonald1988} that expanding it in the Schur basis:

 the coefficients $\tilde{K}_{\lambda,\mu}(q,t)$ (called \emph{transformed $q,t$--Kostka coefficients}) are in fact polynomials in $q,t$ with nonnegative coefficients.
 In the following Garsia and Haiman gave a conjectural representation--theoretic interpretation of the transformed $q,t$-Kostka coefficients \cite{GarsiaHaiman1993}, and it took almost ten years more to Haiman to prove it \cite{Haiman2001}.
-He achieved this goal by connecting representation theoretic interpretation of the transformed $q,t$-Kostka coefficients with the problem from algebraic geometry of the Hilbert scheme of $n$ points in the plane, which he proved.
-This result is considered as a great breakthrough in the symmetric functions theory and it initiated very active research in the remarkable algebraic combinatorics of the Macdonald polynomials, see the expository textbook of Haglund \cite{Haglund2008}.
-Despite Haiman's result was proven by geometric and representation-theoretic means it was very tempting to find a purely combinatorial proof, which was given later on by Assaf \cite{Assaf2010} who developed the theory of dual equivalence graphs \cite{Assaf2015} and applied it to the combinatorial formula for Macdonald polynomials presented in \cite{HaglundHaimanLoehr2005}.
-Unfortunately, excluding some special cases \cite{Fishel1995,Blasiak2016,Assaf2017}, a combinatorial interpretation of the $q,t$-Kostka coefficients is still to be resolved.
+He achieved this goal by connecting a representation theoretic interpretation of the transformed $q,t$-Kostka coefficients with the problem from algebraic geometry of the Hilbert scheme of $n$ points in the plane.
+This result is considered as a great breakthrough in the symmetric functions theory and initiated very active research in the remarkable algebraic combinatorics of the Macdonald polynomials, see the expository textbook of Haglund \cite{Haglund2008}.

 Macdonald positivity ex-conjecture has seen many generalizations in different directions up to these days.
-One example of such a generalization called \emph{higher--order Macdonald positivity conjecture} was presented in our recent paper \cite{Dolega2017} and will be the main subject of this paper.
+One example of such a generalization called \emph{higher--order Macdonald positivity conjecture} was presented in our recent work \cite{Dolega2017} and will be the main subject of this paper.